 Whether you’re making friends with Highland cows at Kitchen Coos and Ewes in Dumfries & Galloway, tasting the homegrown produce on offer at Wilson’s Farm & Kitchen in the Scottish Borders or staying over at the farm at Newton Farm Holidays in Angus, learning about life on the farm could be just the activity for you in 2022.

 Find more working farm holidays & stays in Scotland.

 8. Improve your wellness by the water

-The restorative qualities of being in, on, or near water have been proved to increase our wellness and wellbeing.
-Luckily, in Scotland, we’re never too far from a calm loch or coastline.
+The restorative qualities of being in, on, or near water increase our wellness and wellbeing.
+Luckily in Scotland, we’re never too far from a calm loch or coastline.
 Let your stresses wash away with activities or holidays near the water.